- 5 to 700 metres waterdepth

 Deep water dredging solution

-In 2018 an innovative deep dredging solution was implemented to dredge the steep slopes of the Rosetta channel.
 This channel, which is located in the Raven field, is over 80 kilometres long and 700 metres deep and interrupts the route of the offshore pipeline.
 The Deep Excavation System (DES) involves a large underwater grab being operated from the fallpipe vessel.
 DES allows Van Oord to execute deepwater dredging activities.
 As a result, the pipeline will be able to follow the sea-bed profile more easily and large free spans can be avoided.

 The Van Oord Offshore organisation has a strong focus on cooperating to achieve the best results.
 Before and during the project, a great deal of attention was devoted to cooperating with local subcontractors.
 One of the major challenges of the projects in Egypt was the production and transportation of the rock.
 The rock was produced at a quarry in Suez and transported to the loading port of Damietta, a distance of more than 300 kilometres.
 As the risk of incidents is much higher when road transport is used, trains of the Egyptian National Railway Company were used to transport the rock.